 - Potential food allergens: Some common allergens include conventional dairy, gluten, shrimp and peanuts, which can raise inflammation.

 - Conventional dairy products: Pasteurized cows’ dairy products can be mucus-producing and worsen infections in the ears, throat or nasal passageways.

 - Added sugar: Reduces immune functioning and can raise inflammation.

 Foods that Help Prevent Infections:

-- Breast milk: Research shows that breast-feeding newborns can help lower their risk for various illnesses and infections by improving immune function and resistance to foreign bacteria.
-(4) In fact, being breast-fed is now considered one of the single most influential factors in raising children’s immunity against infections of the entire respiratory system.
+- Breast milk: Research shows that breast-feeding newborns can help lower their risk for a number of illnesses by improving immune function.
+In fact, being breast-fed is now considered one of the single most influential factors in raising children’s immunity against infections of the entire respiratory system.
 If a baby drinks formula, switch to coconut or goat milk-based formulas, which tend to cause fewer allergies and less inflammation.